eonist/Element/README.md

 **2017-mar**
 - List UI's are now POP (aka Protocol Oriented Programming)
 - Elastic, Slidable and Scrollable protocols are introduced
-- Converting from OOP to POP (aka shared inheritance)
+- Converting from OOP to POP (aka shared inheritance) Aka no duplicate code!

 **2017-feb**
 - Improvements to SliderTreeList